rohit0122/lets-lighthouse/README.md

 # Lets Lighthouse

-Verify your page performance and improve it before it's too late.
+Evaluate the performance of your webpage and enhance it before it's too late.

-Ease of analysis, reporting & comparison is powered by the "Let's Lighthouse" tool and backed by "Lighthouse" i.e. a proven tool to validate your page performance.
+The "Let's Lighthouse" tool facilitates straightforward analysis, reporting, and comparison, supported by "Lighthouse," a reliable tool for assessing your page's performance.

-This tool helps you to generate lighthouse reports for batch URLs & compare them effortlessly.
+This tool enables the generation of lighthouse reports for multiple URLs, both for desktop and mobile, utilizing *config.yaml*, and allows for easy comparison of the results.

 ## Note! 👋
 ⚡️⚡️⚡️⚡️⚡️⚡️⚡️⚡️⚡️⚡️